llcheeto/3Dwebsite/README.md

-Finally finished up the first draft of the site, and published it on my domain at http://brianc9.com
+Finally finished up the first draft of the site, and published it on my domain at http://brianc9.com.
+Thinking of taking some things out and adding new features to showcase projects